 Wait, radium?
 Checking dates… Yep, The Road to Oz was published in 1909, and the Curies were awarded the Nobel Prize for the discovery of radium in 1903, and Pierre died in 1906.
 Radium would have been in the headlines when this book was written.
 I still think, though, that no matter how elegant and thoughtful a fairyland present it was, that's not the material I would choose for a diadem that I was going to wear.

 First book of the endless Warriors series.
-My daughter is obsessed with them and insisted that I read at least one of them too.
+My kid is obsessed with them and insisted that I read at least one of them too.

 By mid August France had decisively lost the Battle of the Frontiers and was in real danger of losing Paris; by mid September it was clear that the German invasion had failed, and most of the Western Front had settled into essentially the deadly static position of the next four years.
 What happened in between was the First Battle of the Marne.
 There have been many books about the battle; this is the only one I've read.